National Environmental Policy Act

 The Clean Water Act, the Clean Air Act, and the National Environmental Policy Act (NEPA) are under attack.
 These laws have been used to protect Americans for over 50 years, and it is time to make it clear to Congress that we will not stand by as they are dismantled.
 This summer, a “pay to pollute” permitting process (H.R.
 1) — which undermines NEPA by fast-tracking the permit process for applicants who pay a fee — was passed by Congress and signed into law by President Trump.
 This move may make it easier for the fossil fuel industry to skirt meaningful participation from the community.

 Testifying on how a project will impact the public’s health and safety is a core democratic right.
-This protection ensures thoughtful decision-making, community education, and can identify projects that present an unacceptable risk like the Williams Northeast Supply Enhancement (NESE) pipeline — a proposed project that was rejected in 2019 and 2020 because it failed to meet New York’s water quality standards.
+This protection ensures thoughtful decision-making, community education, and can identify projects that present an unacceptable risk like the Danskammer Generating Station, an old power plant in Newburgh, NY that was proposed to be replaced with a full-time fracked gas plant — a project that was ultimately rejected due to the permitting process that allowed for community impact reviews and public input.

 The people of New York have demonstrated time and again that they are invested in meeting the climate crisis by phasing out fossil fuels.
 Delays in the transition to renewable, clean energy do not align with the state Climate Law — the Climate Leadership and Community Protection Act (CLCPA) — which ensures that state decisions must not increase greenhouse gas emissions and related co-pollutants.
 New York policies have created an energy economy that is supporting more than 175,000 jobs in the clean energy sector.
 Hastening construction of more pipelines does not square with New York’s Climate Law or support the burgeoning clean energy economy.